mojobec/react-typescript-signature-pad/README.md

 # react-typescript-signature-pad
-A signature pad implementation for react written in typescript.
+A (https://www.google.com "signature pad")  implementation for react written in typescript.